Minaljain12/minaljain12.github.io/posts/hire_me.md

 Before getting into tech I lived a very different life full of problem solving.
 I designed and built an off-grid house from salvaged materials, in a roadless valley on a sparsely populated island in Hawai'i that I lived in for four years.
 Since then, I've enjoyed exploring the world by bicycle, and I’m usually nerding out about fermented foods, primitive skills, ethnobotany, and sustainability.

-Whether it's a mobile app, a startup idea, a bicycle, or an an off-grid homestead, I enjoy the process of planning and creating ambitious ideas.
+Whether it's a mobile app, a startup idea, building a bicycle, or architecting an off-grid homestead, I enjoy the process of planning and creating ambitious ideas.
 Specifically, I love collaborating with kind and fun people to develop efficient and useful products to improve lives.

 I’m a strong mobile developer with experience leading teams, and expect to be programming for a few more years.
 I've done lots of product/project management, and would love a Junior Product Designer/Manager role where I can perfect my skills in this area.
 I want to be involved in architecture design, train other developers in best practices, help improve technical hiring, and use my rounded skill set to create well built products.